-The overarching vision of Estonian development cooperation is to ensure peace and stability, contribute to the eradication of poverty, and help attain the Sustainable Development Goals by sharing its reform experience with transition countries.
-It does so by focusing its cooperation with partner countries on improving basic services, strengthening governance and human rights, supporting the provision of quality education, contributing to economic development, digital transformation, and promoting environmental sustainability.
-As a supporter of the European Green Deal, Estonia is committed to fight climate change and achieve climate neutrality by 2050.
+The overarching vision of Estonian development cooperation is to ensure peace and stability, contribute to the eradication of poverty, and help attain the Sustainable Development Goals (SDGs) by sharing its reform experience with transition countries.

 To achieve its goal, Estonia’s cooperation with partner countries is focused on strengthening governance, supporting the availability and quality of education and healthcare, contributing to economic development, and fostering digital transformation, all while securing peace, stability, and a civil society.
 Estonian is committed to following the principles of human rights, gender equality, and environmental sustainability.

 Estonia’s official development aid rose to 50.8 million euros in 2021, an 18% increase from 2020.
 47.6 million of these euros were allocated for development cooperation and 3.25 million euros for humanitarian aid.
 Estonia’s official development aid in 2021 was 0.17% of the gross national income (GNI).
 Estonia has made an international commitment to increase this amount to 0.33% by 2030.

 Compared to 2020, in 2021, the amount of Estonia’s official development aid fund increased by more than seven million euros.
 From this financing, 21 million euros went bilaterally to priority countries, and over 29.5 million euros were directed to development aid through multilateral organisations.
 Estonia’s main partner countries are Ukraine, Georgia and Moldova.
 In the African region, the focus is primarily on East Africa and Kenya.